cacheflowe/haxademic/src/com/haxademic/app/haxmapper/README.md

 #### Next:

 * Add methods to creatively distrubte updates to polygons and meshlines in a group
-	* Groups should control own wireframes as well as polygons
 * Allow dragging polygons in HaxMapper for realtime adjustments
 * Create darkened color for groups to send to audiopixel!!!
 * Mock test with actual groups for CMKY